dgaydukov/cert-aws/README.md

 * authenticate user on elb level using cognito
 * elb to ec2 using https (https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-endtoend.html).
 By default elb terminate https traffic and forward to ec2 just http, since it's inside aws and can't be listened by anybody.
 * add cross-account access to s3
+* create codepipeline with cf template and use codedeploy/beanstalk as deploy stage (compare them)
 * what is stronger bucket policy or acl
 * iam policy with mfa condition to delete objects from s3
 * add extensive comments to all cf templates